zurutech/zurutech.github.io/_posts/2022-01-20-send-discord-gmail.md

 ## Google Apps Script environment

-Google App Script is integrated into the Gsheet topbar, via the “Extension” button.
+Google App Script is integrated into the GSheet topbar, via the “Extension” button.
 The development environment is basically composed of the below sections:

 ![3](/images/notif-scripts/3.png)